Isabelletyc/computing-work-1/teachers-day/horror story.md

 ### _Discoveries_

-Tick tock, the clock strikes 10 and I can't go out.
+Tick...tock...Tick ... tock ...
+The clock strikes 10 and here i was, laying in my blue - coloured bed, unable to go out.
 I sit in my room looking out of the window at the night sky.
 Dark clouds swirled in the sky.
 Many questions formed in my mind. _Why can't I go out?
 What could be so dangerous out there?
 This is a school!
 Shouldn't there not be anything happening at night?_
 I could no longer sit still.
 I put on my cute sunflower slippers and sneaked out of my room.
 When I reached the ground level, I slowly sneaked out of the hostel and into the school.
 Everything was pitch black, I could only smell milo from the drink stall.